WP-API/WP-API/docs/wp-json.md

 User
 ----
-The User entity is a JSON dictionary of user properties.
+The User entity is a JSON object with user properties.
 The following properties are defined for the User entity object:

 ### `ID`
 The `ID` field is an integer with the user's ID.